 Why Silver and Why American Silver Eagles?

-There are many reasons for the popularity of silver as an investment, and American Silver Eagles in particular.
+There are many reasons for the popularity of silver as an investment and American Silver Eagles in particular.

-These individuals feel more secure holding silver in case the economy suffers a big drop again and paper currency becomes devalued.
+These individuals feel more secure holding silver in case the economy suffers a big drop again, and paper currency becomes devalued.
 Others, who don't have such a pessimistic outlook on things, like to hold a little silver for other reasons.
-Perhaps the government would call a "bank holiday" and people would not be able to access funds for a short period of time.
+Perhaps the government would call it a "bank holiday," and people would not be able to access funds for a short period of time.
 In that case, silver dollar coins would be accepted as money in an emergency.

 Still yet, the response to the downward spiral in economies has been universal.
 Central banks around the world have decided to lower interest rates in an attempt to stimulate their markets.
-They have also entered into agreements to purchase bonds (private and public) to prevent a free fall in their value, but the purchases have essentially resulted in the creating of more currency, either in physical form or as computer entries.
+They have also entered into agreements to purchase bonds (private and public) to prevent a free fall in their value, but the purchases have essentially resulted in the creation of more currency, either in physical form or as computer entries.
 "Quantitative easing" is the jargon used to describe such actions.